 Children are read to as a whole class twice daily, including poetry.
 They have a daily phonics session taught to them.
 Children read individually to an adult daily, as set-out in the 'COVID-19 Catch-Up Guidance', any children identified as struggling are identified and listened to a second time daily.
-Children take part in small group reading sessions 3 x per week as part of the Little Wandle Letters and Sounds programme.
+Children take part in daily whole class guided reading session.
 There are opportunities for children to visit the library throughout the week.
 There are home learning challenges linked to the learning and of poetry and nursery rhymes.